missingmario/missingmario/README.md

 ## 👨‍💻 Hello there!

 My name is Mario,
-and I am currently working as a mobile software developer!
+and I am currently working as a mobile software developer.

-### Technologies I am using
+### What technologies do I know?

-- Swift (for iOS development)
+- 🍎 Swift
+  + Native iOS Development (SwiftUI/UIKit)
+  + watchOS (currently trying to develop my own app)
-- Flutter (for cross-platform Android + iOS development)
+- 🐥 Flutter (Dart)
+  + Cross-platform apps for both Android and iOS

+### How to get in contact with me?

+My email is available on my profile, you know what to do.